Find out what you need to know about releasing equity from your home in our handy equity release guide.

 Straightforward answers to your questions

-Typically, to be eligible for a lifetime mortgage you must be 55 or over and for a home reversion plan you must be 60 or over.
+Typically, to be eligible for an equity release lifetime mortgage you must be 55 or over and for a home reversion plan you must be 60 or over.
 You must be the homeowner and your property will need to be of standard construction and worth more than the minimum value required by your provider, usually around £70,000.

 Yes you can.
 However, you will be required to pay off your outstanding mortgage using the cash you release from your home.